About Editors CanadaFR

 Contact the branch or twig nearest you for information about meetings, seminars and job hotlines.

-For further information about national activities such as the annual conference, certification or the Tom Fairley Award, contact the EAC national office in Toronto.
+For further information about national activities such as the annual conference, certification or the Tom Fairley Award, contact the Editors Canada national office in Toronto.

 The Editors’ Association of Canada promotes professional editing as key in producing effective communication.
-Our 1,500 members are salaried and freelance, work with individuals and organizations in the corporate, technical, government, not-for-profit, academic and publishing sectors across the country and around the world in English and French.
+Our 1,500 members are salaried and freelance, working with individuals and organizations in the corporate, technical, government, not-for-profit, academic and publishing sectors across the country and around the world in English and French.
 Many offer a wealth of editing-related services to their clients and employers.

 The association is incorporated federally as a not-for-profit organization under the 2014 Canada Not-for-profit Corporations Act and is governed at the national level by an executive council.

 Editors Canada is a member of the

 Our members are also affiliate members of CHRC with discounted access to their training and career development materials.

 Each request for accommodation will be reviewed under the relevant code on an individual basis.
-Reasonable accommodation will be made, providing such accommodation does not cause undue hardship to EAC our membership and affiliates.
+Reasonable accommodation will be made, providing such accommodation does not cause undue hardship to Editors Canada, our membership and affiliates.